hmchen47/Programming/WebDev/Frontend-W3C/4-CSSBasics/00-CourseInfo.md

 The [W3C Internationalization Checker](https://validator.w3.org/i18n-checker/) provides information about various internationalization-related aspects of your page, including the HTTP headers that affect it.
 It will also report a number of  issues and offer advice about how to resolve them.

 ### W3C cheatsheet

+The [W3C cheatsheet](http://www.w3.org/2009/cheatsheet/) provides quick access to useful information from a variety of specifications published by W3C.
+It aims at giving in a very compact and mobile-friendly format a compilation of useful knowledge extracted from W3C specifications, completed by summaries of guidelines developed at W3C, in particular Web accessibility guidelines, the Mobile Web Best Practices, and a number of internationalization tips.

+Its main feature is a lookup search box, where one can start typing a keyword and get a list of matching properties/elements/attributes/functions in the above-mentioned specifications, and further details on those when selecting the one of interest.

+The W3C cheatsheet is no longer available as an Android app, but remains available as a [pure Web application](http://dev.w3.org/2009/cheatsheet/doc/).

+The cheatsheet is an open source project — see also the [developer documentation](https://dev.w3.org/2009/cheatsheet/doc/developer).